lcbc-epfl/metal-site-prediction/README.md

 The PDB codes used for training, validation and testing are available in `data`.
 The PDB codes used for the selectivity analysis including the residue ids of the coordinating residues are available in `data` as `selectivity_analysis_sites.csv`.

-# Training

-We will soon make the training code available.

 # License